 But, that doesn’t mean I’m not curious about how self-tanners work.
 What’s in them that turns your skin into that lovely

 Oompa-Loompa shade of orange sunkissed brown?
+Let’s find out:

-How Self-Tanners Work
+How Do Self-Tanners Work?

 DHA is a sugar derived from sugar cane.
 Although it is colourless, when you apply it on the skin, it reacts with the amino acids present in the stratum corneum (the outermost layer of the skin), turning your skin a brownish hue.

 The exception to the rule?
 Some innovative products, like Hylamide Glow Radiance Booster, are DHA-free.
 Instead, they use erythrulose.

 It’s a carbohydrates extracted from red berries that reacts with the amino acids in your skin, turning it a golden brownish hue.
 It works more slowly than DHA, giving you a more subtle tan.

 I personally prefer erythrulose.
 It’s less drying, doesn’t streak, and gives you a more natural tan.
 But I know lots of women are frustrated by how slowly it works.
 It’s your call to figure out if the trade-off is worth it.